sngrl/string-blade-compiler/README.md

 String Blade Compiler
 =======================
-Render Blade templates from string value.

-This is a fork from https://github.com/Flynsarmy/laravel-db-blade-compiler which uses Elequent model to pass in a template.

-I have reworked it to allow for a generic array of the required fields to generates and return a compiled view from a blade-syntax template.
+Blade is a extremly simple, yet powerful templating engine provided with Laravel.
+Unfortunately, the "out of the box," he can only work with files on the hard drive, while it may be necessary to compile template of the variable.
+This package allow for a generic array of the required fields to generates and return a compiled view from a blade-syntax template.

+This repository is a fork of the https://github.com/TerrePorter/StringBladeCompiler which in turn was formed from https://github.com/Flynsarmy/laravel-db-blade-compiler which uses Eloquent model to pass in a template.

+Author of the original laravel-db-blade-compiler - Flyn San (flynsarmy@gmail.com) Author of the StringBladeCompiler - Terre Porter (tporter@webpage-builders.com)

+This package was created to import to the site packagist.org and allow installation through Composer (https://getcomposer.org/).

 Installation
 =======================

-(I'm unsure how to move the code from laravel 4 workbench to vendor)

-My current path is app\workbench\wpb\string-blade-compiler
+Require this package in your composer.json and run composer update (or run composer require sngrl/string-blade-compiler:1.*  directly):
+"sngrl/string-blade-compiler": "1.*"

-Add the ServiceProvider to the providers array in app/config/app.php
+After updating composer, add the ServiceProvider to the providers array in app/config/app.php 'sngrl\StringBladeCompiler\StringBladeCompilerServiceProvider',

-'Wpb\StringBladeCompiler\StringBladeCompilerServiceProvider',

 There is no need to add a Facade to the aliases array in the same file as the service provider, this is being included  automatically in the ServiceProvider.